top of page

 scope

-The TMU Law Review welcomes submissions from academics, practitioners, members of the judiciary, students, and recent graduates related to any area of law and legal practice, both public and private, but is especially interested in scholarly and creative work that engages with questions and issues relating to:
+The TMU Law Review welcomes submissions from academics, practitioners, members of the judiciary, students, and recent graduates related to any area of law and legal practice, both public and private.
+We are especially interested in scholarly and creative work that engages with questions and issues relating to:

 • Social and racial justice